aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/documentbuilder/move_to_section/_index.md

 ﻿---
+title: DocumentBuilder.move_to_section method
+linktitle: move_to_section method
-title: move_to_section method
+articleTitle: move_to_section method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Moves the cursor to the beginning of the body in a specified section."
+description: "DocumentBuilder.move_to_section method.
+Moves the cursor to the beginning of the body in a specified section."
 type: docs
 weight: 570
 url: /python-net/aspose.words/documentbuilder/move_to_section/